microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 ![AttributeValue11.png](../images/AttributeValue11.png)

-Classes related to metabolic reactions that a cell could carry out, based on some functionality in its genome, have been removed, due to potential confusion with reactions that an experimenter might carry out in order to amke a sample suitable for analysis.
+Classes related to metabolic reactions that a cell could carry out, based on some functionality in its genome, have been removed, due to potential confusion with reactions that an experimenter might carry out in order to make a sample suitable for analysis.

 ### Removed: